 The important thing about mysteries is not that they are unknowable but that they are unpredictable.
 However, that doesn’t mean you should ignore them.

 In fact, good companies work hard to explore mysteries.
-They go cool hunting, they run war games, they brainstorm, they talk to customers and they keep their ear to the ground.
-Great companies create their own mysteries and move markets and fashions themselves.
+They go cool hunting, do a/b tests, they run war games, they brainstorm, they talk to customers and they keep their ear to the ground.
+For example, I love the way Jonathan Ive talks about Apple’s innovation process.
+Great companies start with a powerful insight or big idea, then solve their own mysteries and move markets and fashions themselves.

 What are the mysteries in your industry?
 How can you explore them?
 Can you change a mystery into a secret or a fact?
 How can you create your own?